 The Company operates its business in Thailand with the core business as Securities and Derivatives Brokerage.

 The Company has received the following licenses to operate as a securities company from the Ministry of Finance, the Securities Exchange Commission ("SEC") and the Stock Exchange of Thailand ("SET"): (1) Securities Brokerage (2) Securities Trading (3) Investment Advisory (4) Underwriting (5) Securities Borrowing and Lending (6) Capital Fund (7) Derivatives Agent/Brokerage.
-Currently, the Company has opened 1 branch on Bangkok at Mahatun Plaza Branch.
+Currently, the Company has 1 branches is Mahatun Plaza Branch.